 Anton Rodriguez is a London based photographer who lives in the iconic Barbican Estate in the City of London.

-As part of the VSCO Artist Initiative project, Anton has started a photo series documenting the intriguing mix of Barbican residents within the intimate settings of their own homes.
+Anton has started a photo series documenting the intriguing mix of Barbican residents within the intimate settings of their own homes.

 The post-war estate is one of the largest examples of Brutalist architecture and represents a utopian ideal for inner-city living.